rackerlabs/support-how-to/content/cloud-sites/file-permissions-on-cloud-sites.md

 <ul>
 	<li><em>User</em>, abbreviated as <em>U</em> is generally the person who created the file.
 Another common term for user is <em>owner</em>.</li>
 	<li><em>Group</em>, abbreviated as <em>G</em> is anyone who belongs to the same group to which the file is assigned.
 By default, when a file is created it inherits the same group membership as the default group of the creator.</li>
-	<li>Other, abbreviated as <em>O</em>, is everyone else and is often referred to as ‘world’, because it’s the rest of the world.
-User, group, and other are collectively referred to as ‘UGO’.</li>
+	<li>Other, abbreviated as <em>O</em>, is everyone else and is often referred to as &lsquo;world&rsquo;, because it&rsquo;s the rest of the world.
+User, group, and other are collectively referred to as &lsquo;UGO&rsquo;.</li>
 </ul>

 <p><a id="The_What" name="The_What"></a></p>